 Figure the width needed.
 Measure the square footage of your roof.
 Access the roof through a window or a ladder.
 Have your sidekick stand at one end toward the side of the roof and you at the other, each with one end of the tape measure.
 Do the same for the top of the roof to the bottom.
 Note the distances.
 Multiply them together and you have the square footage of your roof.

 Please be careful.
 Injuries acquired from falling off the roof can be serious.

-You now need the average rainfall, easily found with a Google search.
+You now need to generate the average rainfall: easily found through Google search.
 Clearly, the more rainfall and bigger the roof, the wider the gutter.

 Hint: Ask your local home center store for the most common width sold.